Photo by Cyril Bailleul

 CEO/President and Promoter

-Valeria also believes God never puts on you more than what he has prepared you to handle, and even when challenges are presented to us, there is always something to learn that will make you stronger and a better person.
+Valeria also believes God never puts more on you than what he has prepared you to handle, and even when challenges are presented to us, there is always something to learn that will make you a stronger and better person.

 She believes that while the world is still trying to find its balance in this new Covid world, we were all to learn something from the experience.
 BPIR is also trying to find its lesson and new place.
 Despite the ongoing challenges, BPIR plans to return stronger and better in 2022.

 Valeria says, “I am just as excited about our future today as I have been in the past.
 BPIR has traveled to more than 33 cities and is known as the world's only touring African American rodeo.
 We will be celebrating our 39th anniversary in 2022.
 Celebrating 39 years is a huge milestone and reflects the importance of telling our stories, educating more people about the contributions of Black cowboys/cowgirls in the development of the West, and showcasing the Black cowboys/cowgirls’ skills and contributions today.

 BPIR is celebrated as the Greatest Show on Dirt, so let’s get back to rodeoing, entertaining, educating and creating new experiences for all.